Precise recordings from the body

 weight: 6,400 g

 weight: 2,420 g

 diagnosis: Dandy–Walker malformation.
 Posterior cranial fossa cyst.
 Corpus callosum agenesis.

-Image of a 4 day-old newborn (m)
+Image of a 4 day-old newborn

 Weight: 1,000 g

-High resolution MRI Image of a Newborn`s Body
+High resolution MRI image of a newborn`s body

-Taken from a Siemens 3.0T system, courtesy of Clinical Hospital Center, Zagreb, Croatia
+Courtesy of Clinical Hospital Center, Zagreb, Croatia